-This CLE webinar will discuss the exemption provisions of the Investment Adviser Act, Securities Act, Exchange Act, and Investment Company Act that are relevant to private equity, venture capital and hedge funds.
+This CLE course will discuss the exemption provisions of the Investment Adviser Act, Securities Act, Exchange Act, and Investment Company Act that are relevant to private equity, venture capital, and hedge funds.
 The program will provide an in-depth analysis of each of the exemption requirements, as well as the pros and cons of seeking exemption from registration under these Acts.

 - Securities Act of 1933

 - Offerings Under Reg D